Scaling up the Banded Matrix Factorization Mechanism for Differentially Private ML: Related Work

 \section{Related Work}

-\paragraph{More \dpmffamily Variants} Koloskova et al. and Choquette-Choo et al. \cite{koloskova2024gradient,choquette2023correlated} revisit the objective underlying \dpmffamily and propose new variants based on their analysis.
-Like us, Henzinger et al. \cite{henzinger2022constant, henzinger2023almost} and Choquette-Choo et al. \cite{choquette2023correlated} use Toeplitz strategies, and bypass the $O(n^3)$ runtime of strategy optimization.
+\paragraph{More \dpmffamily Variants} \citet{koloskova2024gradient,choquette2023correlated} revisit the objective underlying \dpmffamily and propose new variants based on their analysis.
+Like us, \citet{henzinger2023almost} and \citet{choquette2023correlated} use Toeplitz strategies, and bypass the $O(n^3)$ runtime of strategy optimization.
 However, they consider ``full'' Toeplitz matrices and do not address the $O(n \cdot d)$ training-time memory overhead of the algorithm, preventing scalability in large-scale settings.

 \paragraph{Scalable Approaches to the Matrix Mechanism}